codemagic-ci-cd/codemagic-docs/content/yaml/yaml-getting-started.md

 {{</notebox>}}

 {{<notebox>}}
-Note: Each workflow has its own caching setup and they are cached separately.
-It is possible to view them under the Caching tab in the Codemagic UI.
+Note: Each workflow has its own cache.
+It is possible to view the cache for each workflow under the Caching tab in the Codemagic UI.
 {{</notebox>}}

 ### Triggering